-Choosing to become a Residents’ Management Company (RMC) Director, taking ownership for the day-to-day management and maintenance of your development, is a significant responsibility.
+Choosing to become a Director of a Residents’ Management Company (RMC) or Right to Manage (RTM) Company, taking ownership for the day-to-day management and maintenance of your development, is a significant responsibility.

-We understand the pressures and complexities that property management creates for a Residents’ Management Company – we’re here to help.
-With over 40 years’ experience managing people’s homes in developments of every shape and size, we know what it takes to get things right which is why we work with over 1,500 Resident Management Companies.
+We understand the pressures and complexities that property management creates for a Resident Directors – we’re here to help.
+With over 40 years’ experience managing people’s homes in developments of every shape and size, we know what it takes to get things right which is why we work with over 1,600 resident managed developments.

 We care about preserving the value of the homes and developments we manage.
 That’s why we have such extensive resources at our disposal, with property managers supported by specialist in-house teams.
 From health and safety, surveying and procurement through to finance, legal and insurance – we’ve got it covered.

-We work with Residents’ Management Companies across the UK, helping them to deliver a consistent, high quality service for their leaseholders and ensuring they meet all of their management and legal obligations.
+We work with RMC and RTM companies across the UK, helping them to deliver a consistent, high quality service for their leaseholders and ensuring they meet all of their management and legal obligations.

 What is a Residents’ Management Company?